snugpenguin968/Hexahedral-Mesh-Visualizer/README.md

 ## How to Use

 - Download the code and rename the file to anything of your choice.
 For demonstration purposes, I have my file located at the following path: C:\Users\John Tian\MeshVisualizer.
-- This project requires the use of Python packages such as Flask, which is accounted for in requirements.txt.
+- This project requires the use of Python packages such as Flask, which are accounted for in requirements.txt.
 Threejs is used to generate the mesh visualizations.
-The necessary packages are already in the static folder.
+The necessary JavaScript packages are already in the static folder.
 - Once you have entered the MeshVisualizer directory, run the app.py file as shown below.
-This should open up a local host server which you will then navigate to.
+This should open up a localhost server which you will then navigate to.
 ![image](https://user-images.githubusercontent.com/85849926/182731303-031b7d38-56e8-4596-8394-7e0f57328a95.png)
 - This is what the site currently looks like:
 ![image](https://user-images.githubusercontent.com/85849926/182731510-b563be80-3f5e-40d0-b4a4-61dc20f9cd8a.png)